zixuan96/reseepe/README.md

 # Reseepe

--   Final project of AI class
+Final project of AI class.
+A platform who can recognize the dishes and show the heat.

 ## About YOLO